benrwb/blux/README.md

 Like I said, it's very basic.

-The UI also allows for brightness adjustment and there are a number of presets, however these are unavailable if Timer mode is enabled (which is the default).
+The UI also allows for brightness adjustment and there are a number of presets, however these are overridden if Timer mode is enabled (which is the default).

 ![Screenshot](blux/blux.png)